Fimmvörðuháls – The fiery pass across Eyjafjallajökull

 Thórsmörk hot springs

 We were staying at the Volcano Huts, which is another 1,5 hour walk over a ridge and into the next valley of Húsadalur.
-But there’s an enticing hot spring waiting at the end!
-The thought of it kept us going for those last exhausting kilometres.
-We were happy when we could finally relax & soak our weary muscles in the hot spring at the Volcano Huts.
+But there’s an enticing ‘hot spring’ waiting at the end!
+Well, it’s actually more like a warm spring, but the thought of it kept us going for those last exhausting kilometres.
+We were happy when we could finally relax & soak our weary muscles in the natural pool at the Volcano Huts.
+A blissful reward after a challenging hike!

-But my walking shoes – already burnt by Pele in Hawaii – did not survive the walk down Eyjafjallajökull 😉
+Unfortunately my hiking boots – already burnt by Pele in Hawaii – did not survive the walk down Eyjafjallajökull… 😉

-You can see more pictures from the Fimmvörðuháls hiking trail and our south coast itinerary on my friend’s website (in English and Dutch).
+You can see more pictures from the Fimmvörðuháls hiking route and our south coast itinerary on my friend’s website (in English and Dutch).

 Thórsmörk-Fimmvörðuháls-Thórsmörk